 I am an explorer, after all.

 I purposefully look for obscure material.
-I mean, I have read plenty of Moby Dick and a little bit of the classics, but what I really enjoy doing is looking through used bookstores for material that speaks to my adventurous side and gives me the sort of enigmatic engagement in.
+I mean, I have read plenty of Moby Dick and a little bit of the classics, but what I really enjoy doing is looking for material that speaks to my adventurous side and gives me the sort of enigmatic engagement in.
 I mean, how many people argue against the global economy?
 Or have read some of Virginia Woolf’s short stories?
-Or stories about Cold War disinformation tactics?
+Or stories about Cold War disinformation tactics, ancient lake evolution patterns, or complexity science?
 All of this curious material makes my gears spin.
 I want to feel like I’m off the beaten path and explore lowkey arcane categories for the thrill of it.
-I still make time for the big titles, though, or at least understand their significance.
+I still make time for the big titles, though, or at least try to understand their significance.

 I’ve become fond of nonfiction material simply because it offers me direct insight into the world, but I also enjoy the flip side - some fiction is exceptionally good (and can be easier to read).
 Fiction is much more of an artistic and directly subjective endeavor - for example, I thought Hills Like White Elephants (Hemingway) was breathtakingly well written, but I have to be in a different state of mind to appreciate that in comparison to some of the historical stuff I read which is a different level of analysis.
 I find I am generally halfway in between the artistic and logical states of mind, but I lean artistic when I engage in reading, so I find art in, for example, the details of globalization to some extent, and will find clarity of time periods and history in fiction to some extent.
 Literature, as a whole, is incredible to me.